nubelaco/enrich-linkedin-companies-in-bulk/README.md

-# Bulk Enrich Linkdein Companies
+# Bulk Enrich Linkedin Companies

 A script commissioned (and with permission, open-sourced) by TVC Capital.